 Doulas are also valuable resources for birth partners.
-A doula does not replace a partner’s support; rather she assists both parties.
-She can allow the partner the main role of offering words of encouragement and emotional support while she provides some physical support, and vice versa.
-She can offer suggestions of what a partner can do to help mom.
-She can also support the partner should he start to feel anxious or overtired.
-In one recent study, it was recorded that on average, doulas touched the laboring mother 95 percent of the time, as compared with less than 20 percent by male partners.
-This in no way discredits the helpfulness of a partner, but rather sheds light on the fact that a doula and a partner have different primary roles.
-In the end she will be able to read signals from mom and partner of what their needs are in the moment.
+A doula does not replace a partner’s support; rather assists both parties.
+They can allow the partner the main role of offering words of encouragement and emotional support while providing some physical support, and vice versa.
+They can offer suggestions of what a partner can do to help you.
+They can also support the partner should they start to feel anxious or overtired.
+In one recent study, it was recorded that on average, doulas touched the laboring person 95 percent of the time, as compared with less than 20 percent by male partners.
+This in no way discredits the helpfulness of a partner, but rather sheds light on the fact that a doula and a partner may have different primary roles.
+In the end, your doula will be able to read signals from you and your partner of what their needs are in the moment.

-A doula’s job is to be there for the mom and to encourage a safe and satisfying birth experience.
-She provides three kinds of support—informational, physical, and emotional.
+A doula’s job is to be there for the birthing person and to encourage a safe and satisfying birth experience.
+They provides three kinds of support—informational, physical, and emotional.

 Physical Support from a Doula

-A doula draws upon her knowledge of many different labor positions and offers suggestions to the laboring mother to help ease discomfort and keep labor progressing.
-She can offer massage or counter pressure, adjust mother’s temperature with blankets or cool washcloths and fans.
-She can help to implement breathing and relaxation techniques, and will offer verbal reassurances.
-She can offer ice chips, drinks, and food if the hospital allows it.
-She remembers things mom might not think of like to use the bathroom frequently.
-She knows mom’s preferences and will guard the atmosphere so it remains as calm and peaceful as possible.
-This is invaluable, especially when the mother is focused and does not want to be bothered with details.
+A doula draws upon their knowledge of many different labor positions and offers suggestions to the laboring person to help ease discomfort and keep labor progressing.
+They can offer massage or counter pressure, adjust your temperature with blankets or cool washcloths and fans.
+They can help to implement breathing and relaxation techniques, and will offer verbal reassurances.
+A doula can offer ice chips, drinks, and food if the hospital allows it.
+They remember things you might not think of like to use the bathroom frequently.
+A doula knows your preferences and will guard the atmosphere so it remains as calm and peaceful as possible.
+This is invaluable, especially when the birthing person is focused and does not want to be bothered with details.

 Doulas Offer Informational Support

-A well-trained doula will be aware of the hospital policies where the mother is delivering, and will know what kinds of things are allowed and/or prohibited.
-She can offer advice and information if the mother has concerns or questions.
+A well-trained doula will be aware of the hospital policies where you are delivering, and will know what kinds of things are allowed and/or prohibited.
+They can offer advice and information if the birthing person has concerns or questions.
 A doula can be a liaison between the staff’s medical jargon and the procedures that are happening.
 Should unexpected complications arise, a doula can offer extra information, advice and encouragement for big decisions.

 Emotional Support from Your Doula

 Should some unexpected things arise during the course of the labor, a doula can offer emotional support and encouragement, especially if a c-section or epidural is ordered.
-She can help to ease fears and guilt and allow a mother to process her potential anxiety or confusion.
+They can help to ease fears and guilt and allow you to process your potential anxiety or confusion.

-Keep in mind that a doula is not only valuable for mothers planning a natural birth, but for all kinds of deliveries.
+Keep in mind that a doula is not only valuable for those planning an unmedicated birth, but for all kinds of deliveries.
 Birth can be an unpredictable event.
-Even if you plan on getting an epidural or having a planned c-section, a doula can offer tremendous emotional guidance during the process.
-She can help to aid in your comfort level both physically and mentally.
-She can be aware of the details that are happening while you are “in the zone.”
-If a lot of information is being thrown at a mother all at once, and she is already overwhelmed, it can be hard to process and remember what is being said.
+Even if you plan on getting an epidural or having a planned cesarean section, a doula can offer tremendous emotional guidance during the process.
+They can help to aid in your comfort level both physically and mentally.
+They can be aware of the details that are happening while you are “in the zone.”
+If a lot of information is being thrown at you all at once, and you may already be overwhelmed—it can be hard to process and remember what is being said.
 A doula can be a valuable second set of eyes and ears to absorb information and help answer your questions.